A commercial driver license (CDL) is a type of driver license an individual can apply for to transport interstate or intrastate commerce.

 Any individual whose driver license is currently suspended, cancelled or revoked in Texas or in any other state is not eligible for a CDL.

-Individuals who operate any of the following vehicles are not required to obtain a CDL but must have the correct type of driver license for the vehicle they are operating:
+Individuals who operate any of the following vehicles are not required to obtain a CDL but must have the correct class of driver license for the vehicle they are operating.
+Individuals must also certify to the Texas Class A or B Driver License Application - Non-CDL Exempt Vehicles (CDL-2)

 Individuals may apply for a CDL that allows the transportation of either interstate or intrastate commerce.
 At the driver license office, individuals must specify if they are applying for interstate or intrastate commerce.